dvpatel/nginx_okta/README.md

 # Purpose
-In a multi-tier architecture built on trusted systems, there is business and technical value of centralizing security controls, specifially inside the web or api tier of application architecture.
-The alterantive is a de-centralized model where security controls are dupliciated across the various tiers leading to support and maintenace complexities, efficient use of resources, performance, and security risks.
-And this is required for cases where the multi-tier architecture is built on untrusted systems.
+In an architecture built on trust between controlled systems, there is value of centralizing security controls inside the web tier of a micro-services architecture.
+The alterantive is a de-centralized model where security controls are dupliciated across the various tiers leading to support and maintenace complexities, inefficient use of resources, performance lag, and security risks.
+This is required in an architecture built on low trust between controlled systems.

-For this scope, the assumption is the multi-tier archirecture is built no trust between the web, application, and the data tiers.
+For this scope, the assumption is the archirecture is built on trust between the web, application, and the data tiers, all tightly controlled systems.

 ## Forces

-The drivers for centralized security controls inside the web or api tier  are:
+#  As application architecture evolves with new services or product lines, there needs be a way to independently manage, support, and maintain security controls without creating impediments to new featur and compromising risks.

-#  Separation of responsibility.
-Decouple security processes and management from downstream application functions.
-This leads to tighter security as authentication & authorization, security workflow, audiability and other security tasks can be centrally managed without impact to other parts of the architecture components.
+#  Decouple security processes and management from downstream application functions.
+This leads to loose coupling and higher cohesion as authentication & authorization, security workflow, audiability and other security tasks can be centrally managed without impact to other parts of the architecture.

-#  Ease of management.
-As application architecture evolves with hundress of new services or platform evolves with new product lines, there needs be to a robust security in place so that key tasks are common and standards driven

-#  Extensibility.
-Security technology and processes will evolve as new authentication and authorization workflows are indentified.
-This is driven not only by technical innovation but driven by business needs as well.
-By centralize security functions inside the web-tier, extensibility can be achieved without impacting other parts of the architectur.
-Similarly, as other parts of the archiecture evolves, it can be done without tight depenency on security
+#  Security technology and business processes will evolve as new authentication and authorization workflows are indentified.
+This is driven not only by technology change but driven by business needs as well.
+The respective systems need to evolve in a flexibility, independent manner.

-#  Scalability.
-As application architecture evoles with more customer load, the security controls and application services shold not become an impediment, especially for cloud based implementation.
-This could be achieved by designing stateless services with autoscalaing for both components.
+#  As application architecture grows with more customer load, the security and application services should not become a bottleneck, especially for cloud based implementation.

-#  High Performance.
+#  The security system should maintain consistent performance and response times for customer requests

+#  The security system should provide an way to easy to run audit for vulnerability checks, review secuirty workflows and algorithms, and enable security observability for alerts and threat monitoring.

+#  System should be built on automation for faster diagnostics, scale and extensibility.

 ## Solution

-Implement an intercepting filter inside the web tier that enforces security checks for every protected application service requests.
-The component can integrate with a dedicated API that is centrally responsible for client token validation, audit, product level authorization checks, as well as providing context information for downstrea services.
+Designg and implement an intercepting filter inside the web tier to centrally enforce security controls for every protected application service requests.
+The component can integrate with security service API that is responsible for client token validation, audit, product level authorization, as well as providing context information for downstrea services.
+If security checks fail, the intercepting filter will reject client request with 4XX status code.
+If security chcecks pass, the intercepting filter will allow api request to flow through with client entity context information.

+By centralizing security functions inside this web server, extensibility, loose coupling, and high cohesion can be achieved without impacting other parts of the architecture.
+Similarly, as other parts of the archiecture evolves, it can be done without tight depenency on security inside the web-tier.

+Scale concerns are also addressed by designing stateless securty services with auto-scaling.
+This not only addreses issues of high load, but addresses issues of capacity planning and efficient use of resources for cost management by using ephemeral services.

+Observability, auditability and ease of diagnostics is also easily achieved since these functions are in one place as opposed to distributed across many downstream systems.
+And this becomes critical for production systems where speed to diagnostics and resolution matters in order to minimize business impact.

-For most modern web servers, apache and nginx, they both provide intercepting filter modules that can proxy to security services API or integrate with local, in-memory implementation.
-For this design, intercenting filter will be configured to proxy to a sample validation service based on Okta.
+Most modern web servers, apache and nginx, provide modules for intercepting filters that can proxy to security services API or integrate with local, in-memory implementation.
+For this design, intercenting filter will be configured to proxy to a sample validation service built using Okta IdP.

 Logical Flow: